This post may include affiliate links; for details, see our disclosure policy.

 - For the Curry, you can make the chickpeas in advance (though they’re seriously fast to make).
 If serving with rice, you can make the basmati rice in advance (or in an Instant Pot) and reheat.
 Tip: To reheat the rice: place the rice in a saucepan with a splash of water and use a fork to break up any clumps.
 Heat over low heat until warmed through and moist.

-- For the Shrimp, if desired you could mince and dice the onion and garlic prior to serving and refrigerate.
+- For the Shrimp, if desired you could mince and Quick Couscous from Week 1, or serve with pita bread. and garlic prior to serving and refrigerate.
 Serve with rice or quinoa (see above); you could use leftovers if you have them.
-Or make the Quick Couscous from Week 1, or serve with pita bread.
+Or make the

 - from Week 1.